-Fresh pineapple is cooked and reduced to a very thick consistency and usually used to fill up Pineapple Tarts.
+Pineapple is cooked and reduced to a very thick consistency and is usually used to fill up Pineapple Tarts.
+Fresh or canned pineapple can be used with this recipe.

-Pineapples were on sale few weeks ago and with 4 pineapples at home, I thought I would made a compote or what we usually selai nenas in Indonesia.
-They were easy to make but just need about one hour to get it to a thick consistency to be used in Kue Nastar (Pineapple Tarts) 😉
+Pineapples were on sale a few weeks ago and with 4 pineapples at home, I thought I would make a compote or what we usually selai nenas in Indonesia.
+They were easy to make but just need about one hour to get to a thick consistency to be used in Kue Nastar (Pineapple Tarts).

 To be honest, I’m not an expert either.
 Usually you would be able to smell a nice pineapple aroma at its base.
 A stranger told me before that I should be albe to tug on one of the inner leaves.
 Those are the signs that the pineapple is ready.